► Cleaning your car cuts risk of catching Covid-19

 Double-bag your disposable cleaning products, particularly if you’ve shared your car.
 Remove gloves by hooking your thumb inside the opposite glove, and turning it inside-out without touching the outside.
 Let it snap for that full Rocky Horror Picture Show vibe, if you’re feeling flambouyant.

-There's no disinfectant in the shops - what can I use?
+There’s no disinfectant in the shops again – what can I use?

 Soap and water, the milder the soap the better – perfume and additives aren’t great for all finishes, and washing-up liquid is really harsh.

-If you want to feel you've done more, UV light is a proven sterilising technique, and as spring gets underway there's a decent amount of it available free.
-Dry the car with it parked in direct sunlight, with windows/sunroof or roof open where safe to do so.
+If you want to feel you’ve done more, UV light is a proven sterilising technique, not that there’s much sunlight at this time of year, of course, Still if you have the opportunity, dry the car with it parked in direct sunlight, with windows/sunroof or roof open where safe to do so.

 Above all, even making a small effort is better than ignoring the risks entirely.